xrpapak/ba-customer-booking-prediction/README.md

-# ✈British Airways Virtual Internship – Customer Booking Prediction
+# British Airways Virtual Internship – Customer Booking Prediction

 This project is part of the **British Airways Data Science Virtual Experience** on Forage.
 The objective was to analyze customer booking behavior and build a predictive model that can determine whether a user will complete their booking.